shimony-uriel/monday-mcp/packages/agent-toolkit/README.md

 ### Board Operations
 - `CreateBoardTool` - Create a monday.com board
 - `GetBoardSchemaTool` - Get board schema (columns and groups) by board id
+- `CreateGroupTool` - Create a new group in a monday.com board
 - `CreateColumnTool` - Create a new column in a monday.com board
 - `DeleteColumnTool` - Delete a column from a monday.com board